-- 1. The sales of qualifying original, one-of-a-kind works of visual art within the district are exempt from local sales tax.
-All sales as of July 1, 2018 must charge the state sales tax amount of 4.45%. - 2.
-Renovations to commercial historic structures within the district may be eligible for state historic tax credits. - 3.
-Cultural District liaisons will have ongoing communication with the Louisiana Division of the Arts and access to technical assistance/resources. - 4.
-Cultural District certification, which is often used in tandem with other arts/cultural or development tools to maximize benefit and achieve the district's goals.
+- 1. Renovations to commercial historic structures within the district may be eligible for state historic tax credits. - 2.
+Cultural District liaisons will have ongoing communication with the Louisiana Division of the Arts and access to technical assistance/resources. - 3.
+Cultural District certification, which is often used in tandem with other arts/cultural or development tools to maximize benefit and achieve the district's goals. - 4.
+Certification is often celebrated by communities and serves as a way to promote civic pride while highlighting the community's cultural significance.